sass/sass-site/source/documentation/breaking-changes/import.md

 warnings.
-While Dart Sass 2.0.0 will be released soon with various smaller breaking changes, we don't expect to remove Sass `@import` rules or global built-in functions until Dart Sass 3.0.0, which will be released no sooner than a year after Dart Sass 1.80.0.
+While Dart Sass 2.0.0 will be released soon with various smaller breaking changes, we don't expect to remove Sass `@import` rules or global built-in functions until Dart Sass 3.0.0, which will be released no sooner than two years after Dart Sass 1.80.0.

 Eventually, all `@import` rules will be treated as [plain CSS `@import`s], likely after an intermediate period where anything that used to be a Sass